Order-Constrained Spectral Causality for Multivariate Time Series: Conclusion and Future Work

 This paper develops an operator-theoretic notion of causality for multivariate time series based on \emph{order-constrained spectral non-invariance} across admissible, order-preserving temporal deformations.
 The proposed causal primitive is structural and intrinsically multivariate: directional influence is defined as sensitivity of second-order dependence geometry to order-preserving displacement of a source component, summarized by orthogonally invariant spectral functionals of an operator family.
 This formulation avoids committing to a single regression, a parametric transfer function, or a dense edge set, and instead treats causality as a property of an order-indexed operator family.

-On the theoretical side, we established that the resulting causal functionals are well defined under minimal moment and weak-dependence conditions, uniformly consistently estimable, and amenable to valid inference despite their non-smooth supremum--infimum structure.
+On the theoretical side, we established that the resulting functionals are well defined under minimal moment and weak-dependence conditions, uniformly consistently estimable, and amenable to valid inference despite their non-smooth supremum--infimum structure.
 The shift-based randomization procedures used throughout exploit order-induced group invariance: under exact invariance they are finite-sample exact, and under approximate invariance with weak dependence they are asymptotically valid, without requiring Gaussianity or functional central limit theorems.
-These guarantees are particularly important for operator-level monitoring, where the statistics of interest are intentionally global and nonlocal.
+The axiomatic characterization in Section~\ref{subsec:axiomatic} establishes that order-constrained spectral dispersion is the unique diagnostic satisfying order consistency, orthogonal invariance, Loewner monotonicity, and second-order sufficiency within the proposed class, while the impossibility results in Section~\ref{subsec:impossibility-quantitative} show that entrywise-stable edge-based procedures are information-theoretically underpowered in distributed dependence regimes, requiring sample sizes scaling quadratically in feature dimension, whereas the proposed spectral tests detect at the optimal linear scale in this regime.